jessamynsmith/eggtimer-server/README.md

     mocha -R html-cov */tests/static/*/js/* > ~/eggtimer_javascript_coverage.html

+To run Selenium tests, you must have chromedriver installed:

+     brew install chromedriver

+Next you need to create a Django admin user and then export the email and password for that user as environment variables:

+    export SELENIUM_ADMIN_EMAIL='<EMAIL_VALUE>'
+    export SELENIUM_ADMIN_PASSWORD='<PASSWORD_VALUE>'

+Finally, ensure the server is running, and run the selenium tests:

+    nosetests selenium/

 Retrieve data from the API with curl. <AUTH_TOKEN> can be found in your account info.

 curl -vk -X GET -H "Content-Type: application/json" -H 'Authorization: Token <AUTH_TOKEN>' "https://eggtimer.herokuapp.com/api/v2/statistics/" | python -m json.tool